UmiNetwork/op-move/README.md

 # op-move

-An execution layer for OP-Stack that uses MoveVM.
+A Move VM execution layer for OP Stack.